 A direct drive motor is a type of permanent-magnet synchronous motor which directly drives the load.
 In a DD motor, the use of a transmission or gearbox is eliminated—meaning that the number of moving parts in the system is reduced tremendously.
 The result is a very efficient electric motor and a quiet, highly dynamic operation.
 Consequently, the direct drive mechanism gives a motor a very high lifetime.
 Other examples of this technology are torque motors, linear motors and certain types of BLDC motors.

 Geared motors have a lower torque to inertia ratio.
 This means that a lot of torque is required to accelerate the motor.
-In direct drive torque motors, the moment of inertia is low, which makes the motors very suitable for high-speed acceleration applications that need fast starts and stops.
+Direct drive torque motors are very suitable for high-speed acceleration applications that need fast starts and stops.

 Furthermore, a direct drive motor can also be supplied as a frameless motor, which is one without a frame, housing, bearing, or feedback system.
 The advantage of a frameless motor is that system suppliers can integrate it into an application easily; it eliminates the need for additional interfacing, and as such, reduces the cost of ownership.

 Above all, a direct drive motor can be used for various applications, notably those where high positioning accuracy is needed.
-Frameless permanent magnet motors like these direct drive models are ideal for situations that demand small size, low weight, maximum power, and optimal speed control.
+Permanent magnet motors like our direct drive models are ideal for situations that demand small size, low weight, maximum power, and optimal speed control.